xGhostop/Web-Crawlers/README.md

-This file is created to scrap text from websites.
+This file is created to scrap text from websites using BeautifulSoup.